Are you looking for a simple way to organize all the wrapping paper you have leftover after the holidays?

 Good To Know: Most of my wrapping paper is from the dollar tree and target.
 They are not very heavy at all and most have been used up at least halfway through.
 If you have rolls with endless amounts of wrapping paper then this may not work for you because the rolls may be too heavy.
 If you decide to still give it a try I would recommend using two clips per roll.

-One thing that is is important to mention is how to keep the rolls from unrolling.
+One thing that is important to mention is how to keep the rolls from unrolling.

 A few options would be twine, mini rubber bands, and twisty ties.

-I used twine, like the one I used in my post “Small Linen Closet Organization“.
+I used twine.
 I just gave it a double knot on each roll.
 No issues with wrinkled wrapping paper so far.

 That’s it!
 Hope you found this blog post useful.
-Comment below if you decide to give it a try and let me know how it turned out.
+Please comment below if you decide to give it a try and let me know how it turned out.